-Update - The Data Improvement Policy and the Data Improvement Plan have now been drafted and will be presented at this meeting.
+Update - The Data Improvement Policy and the Data Improvement Plan have now been drafted and will be presented at this meeting for the Pension Committee's approval.

 2.2.3 GC8 - Guaranteed Minimum Pension reconciliation / rectification

 Action - Following the introduction the end of contracting-out on 6 April 2016, it was necessary for all pension schemes to reconcile their scheme members' contracted out liability against that recorded by HMRC.
 HMRC are currently operating, until 31 December 2018, a reconciliation service in order for schemes to query and amend the data held.